Almost optimal measurement scheduling of molecular Hamiltonian via finite projective plane: Summary and outlook

 \section{Summary and outlook}

 In this study, we have proposed a measurement scheme for general molecular Hamiltonians in quantum chemistry~[Eq.~\eqref{eq: original mol Ham}].
 We have used the symmetries of the coefficients in the Hamiltonian and reduced the problem of evaluating the expectation value of the Hamiltonian into the evaluation of the terms $\ev{A_{pq,\sigma}}$ and $\ev{A_{pq,\sigma} A_{rs,\tau}}$.
 We have classified all the possible terms appearing in the Hamiltonian and proposed a measurement clique for each type of the terms.
 Especially, the measurement cliques for the terms $\ev{A_{pq,\sigma} A_{rs,\sigma}}$ with mutually-different $p,q,r,s$ have been constructed by finding the edge clique cover of the specific graph using the novel method based on the finite projective plane.
 The total number of the distinct measurement cliques (or measurement circuits) is $2N^2 + O(N)$ with $2N$ being the number of spin orbitals (fermions), which exhibits better scaling compared with the previous method (BBO algorithm).
 We have shown explicit quantum circuits to measure operators in the measurement cliques, and those circuits consist of $O(N^2)$ one- or two-qubit gates with depth $O(N)$ for Jordan-Wigner and parity mappings.
+We have also performed numerical simulation for molecular Hamiltonians of hydrogen chains and evaluated the number of groups of simultaneously-measurable operators generated by our method as well as the number of measurement shots required to estimate the energy expectation values with sufficient accuracy.
 Evaluation of the expectation value of the Hamiltonian is one of the most fundamental subroutines among various algorithms for the applications of quantum computers to quantum chemistry, so our method can be utilized in broad studies on quantum algorithms.

 As future work, it is intriguing to apply the proposed method to actual Hamiltonians in quantum chemistry and numerically investigate a standard deviation of the estimated energy expectation value with using our measurement cliques.
 Another interesting direction is to generalize our method using the finite projective plane to higher order fermionic RDMs, such as $\ev{\Tilde{a}_p^\dag \Tilde{a}_q^\dag \Tilde{a}_r^\dag a_s a_t a_u}$.